civo/civogo/README.md

 import "github.com/civo/civogo"
 ```

-From there you create a Civo client specifying your API key and use public methods to interact with Civo's API.
+From there you create a Civo client specifying your API key and a region.
+Then you can use public methods to interact with Civo's API.

 ### Authentication

+You will need both an API key and a region code to create a new client.

 Your API key is listed within the [Civo control panel's security page](https://www.civo.com/account/security).
 You can also reset the token there, for example, if accidentally put it in source code and found it had been leaked.

-You can then use your API key to create a new client:
+For the region code, use any region you know exists, e.g. `LON1`.
+See the [API documentation](https://github.com/civo/civogo.git) for details.

 ```go
 package main